alimohebbi/test-reuse-study/test_reuse_evaluator/analyzor/README.md

 - Configurations delta: `delta_calc`
 - test cases events plots: `test_case_len`

-### Requirements
-- python 3.7
-- pip3
-- python3.7-dev
-- 8 GB RAM

-### Python Packages
-You can use the same virtual environment as the `isolation` package.

 ### Run
 1. Activate the virtual environment
 1. For each type of analysis run the corresponding python file in each folder